vmware/terraform-provider-tanzu-mission-control/docs/guides/tanzu-mission-control_data_protection.md

 # Backup Schedule

-The `tanzu-mission-control_backup_schedule` resource enables users to create and configure scheduled backups in a cluster.
+The `tanzu-mission-control_backup_schedule` resource enables users to create and configure scheduled backups in a cluster/cluster-group.

+NOTE : To resolve cluster and cluster group backup schedule conflicts use the below command ``terraform refresh``

 Backups can be applied in 3 levels: